waynepallen/core/doc/development-guides/dev-systems/docker/docker-admin.md

 to running inside a VM), you can use `tools/kvm-slave &` to spawn a KVM virtual machine that will boot from the freshly-deployed OpenCrowbar admin node.

+### Development Admin

+  1. Dev/Simulator allows you to play with the UI and BDD tests which is good for developers working on the UI/API and Annealer logic
+    1. Start with `tools/docker-admin centos ./development.sh`
+    1. Dev mode creates a special user `developer/Cr0wbar!`
+    1. To monitor the logs inside the container, use `tail -f /var/log/crowbar/development.log`
+    1. Run the BDD system [see BDD test pages]
+       1. `sudo apt-get install erlang`
+       1. compile the BDD code
+       1. update the config file (copy example.config to default.config and update)
+       1. `erl` then `bdd:test()`
+    1. Rails console in container: ''